hodl-dot-farm/hodl-farm-tezos-website/_posts/2019-11-11-sev1-missed-endorsment.md

 ## Attempt to reproduce

+The app is [Tezos Baker](https://github.com/obsidiansystems/ledger-app-tezos) by Obsidian Systems, however we believe the issue is at lower level, with the USB driver.

 The following command acts very similarly to a signature request: it connects to the ledger, verifies that the baking app is active, and checks that the baking key and path is what we expect.
 We run it in a loop every 10 seconds until something happens:

 ```
 while tezos-signer get ledger authorized path for ledger_tezos; do sleep 5; done | ts | tee /tmp/ledgertest.txt
 ```

+We believe that this exercises the system in the same way than actual signatures do, because it actually sends instructions to the app on the Ledger and waits for a response.

 About 30 minutes later, we get the error: